Email Magic Tricks (That Actually Work)

 2. Write Like You Talk

-If you wouldn’t say it out loud to a friend over lunch (or texting during a reality show), don’t say it in your email.
-That means using contractions (like I’m, you’ll, it’s), skipping the fluff, and keeping things casual.
+If you wouldn’t say it out loud to a friend over brunch (or while texting them during a reality show), don’t say it in your email.
+That means using contractions (like I’m, you’ll, it’s), dropping the flowery language, and keeping things relaxed and casual.

-People don’t want to read emails that sound like a textbook.
-They want to hear from you — the real, slightly-snack-obsessed, tea-sipping you.
+People avoid reading emails that sound like textbooks.
+Your audience wants to know about you — the real, slightly-snack-obsessed, tea-sipping authentic version of you.

 3. Give One Clear Takeaway or Action

 Don’t make your readers guess what to do next.
 Want them to click a link?
 Say it clearly.
 Want them to hit reply?
-Ask them directly.
+You need to ask them directly if you want them to respond.

 4. Use the P.S.
 (It’s Pure Gold)

-A little “P.S.” at the bottom is like the encore of your email.
-People’s eyes always go there — so it’s the perfect place to repeat your call to action, add a fun note, or give one last gentle nudge.
+A little “P.S.” section at the bottom of your message functions as the encore of your email.
+People’s eyes always go there — so it’s an excellent location to repeat your call to action, add a fun fact, or give one last nudge towards a desired action.
+Example:

 5. Be Consistent (But Not Annoying)

-And there you have it — email magic tricks that don’t require a wand, just a little heart and honesty. ✨
+And there you have it — email magic tricks that don’t require a magic wand because they work through honest emotional connections. ✨

-Now go write that email.
+Send that email now.
 You’ve got this.
-And I’ll be over here with a mug of peppermint tea and a dog curled up next to me, cheering you on. 💌
+I will stay here with my cup of peppermint tea and a dog curled up next to me while I’m cheering you on. 💌